DeiC-HPC/GPU-learning/mdbook/src/shared-memory.md

 In this implementation we will use dynamically allocated shared memory instead of allocating it directly in the kernel.
 It does not yield any specific performance benefit to dynamically allocate shared memory.
-But it will make the kernel more general and you will need less code to handle changing block sizes.
+But it will make it possible to use it for multiple purposes or with changing block sizes.

 {:.code-info cuda}
 We will also need to change the way we call our kernel by adding a third